 Tip #2, for Families Using Neocate: Follow all safety and sanitation recommendations when preparing Neocate.
 Make sure to sanitize all bottles and nipples as directed by your healthcare team.
 Keep surfaces clean and use good hand washing techniques – a must when preparing any formula to ensure your little one with food allergies consumes formula that has been safely prepared.

 Many parents call us to inquire about our recommendation to use sterile water.
 While it is ultimately up to your healthcare team to determine what is best for your infant, the use of sterile water is our recommendation.
 Those of us here on the Neocate team put your families’ safety and health first!

 If you want to learn more about how to prepare sterile water, or why we include that recommendation for preparation of our infant formula, you can read this blog post all about those very topic in our blog post To Sterilize or Not to Sterilize.
-For more general information on the proper storage and preparation of Neocate, you will not want to miss a recent post from one of our in-house Registered Dietitian Nutritionists, Rob, on that very subject.
-Want more information?
-For more tips read our Simple How-to Guide.
+For more general information on the proper storage and preparation of Neocate, review information on the back of your product can or look over product information listed on our site.

 Extended Family, Friends and Neighbors: